nagi-desuuu/ZenithClicker/readme.md

 # Zenith Clicker

-    Welcome to Zenith Clicker!
-Select required tarots to send players to scale the tower.
+    Welcome to Zenith Clicker, where the goal is to select required Tarot cards and send players to scale the tower.
-    The higher the tower, the more tricky players will come!
+    As you keep climbing, more tricky players will come!
-    There's no leaderboard, but how high can you reach?
+    Leaderboards aren't available, but how high can you reach?

-> All Arts & Sounds from [TETR.IO](https://tetr.io) by osk, an online stacker game with Awesome Graphics and Musics!
+> Almost all art and sounds are from [TETR.IO](https://tetr.io), a modern yet familiar online stacker game by osk with amazing graphics and music.

-**WARNING**: This game requires you to know tetr.io QP2's systems and mods, or you won't get much fun.
+**WARNING**: This game requires the knowledge of the mechanics and mods of TETR.IO's Quick Play 2, or you won't get much fun.
-If you like QP2 but don't know much about it, check another repo of mine: [QP2 Documentation](https://github.com/MrZ626/io_qp2_rule) (Chinese, but there are some translated forks).
-It's a full explanation (almost) of QP2, including many technical details behind the scene, helping you play QP2 with better strats!
+If you like the Quick Play 2 mode but don't know much about it, check another repo of mine: [QP2 Documentation](https://github.com/MrZ626/io_qp2_rule) (in Chinese, with some translated forks).
+It's nearly a full explanation of QP2, including many technical details behind the scenes, which can allow you to play QP2 with better strats!

-**Zenith Clicker** is a game inspired by mod selection screen of tetr.io QP2.
-Its interactive feel is really not good for quickly picking the mods needed,
-and there's still no convenient way to know which mods are included in a specific combo.
+**Zenith Clicker** is a game inspired by the Quick Play 2 mod selection menu of TETR.IO.
+Its interactive feel is really not good for quickly picking the mods needed, and there's still no convenient way to know which mods are included in a specific combo.

 Powered by LÖVE & Zenitha & Lua ~~instead of slow web engine~~